Retail SDK packaging

 BuildTools\Customization.setting files is where most of the configuration values for the Retail SDK are set for build and packaging.
 These values control how binaries, components, and packages are named, versioned, and code-signed.
 After you define this metadata, The Retail SDK build system uses it to give an identity to the assets, and to package the customization assets for all the Retail components.

-Below are the list fo configurations available in Customization.Settings file:
+The following list of configurations is available in Customization.Settings file:

 - AssemblyNamePrefix – Specify the prefix name for the assembly.
 When you build the Retail SDK, all the assemblies are prefixed with this name.